fgacyc/miniapp-framework-nextjs/README.md

-# 9. Status management
+# 9. State management
-In Mini App, we use [Zusand](https://zustand-demo.pmnd.rs/) to implement state management, which can be achieved through simple configuration.
+In Mini App, we use [Zustand](https://zustand-demo.pmnd.rs/) to implement state management, which can be achieved through simple configuration.
-## 9.1 Define status
+## 9.1 Define State
 ```typescript
 // store.ts
 import create from 'zustand';